 3 Tips To Make Better Money On Your Property Sale

 The Indian real estate market will soon be a seller's market as the real estate law has come into force.
-With the market becoming more organised, the number of new project launches has already gone down by 40 per cent in the past six months and the market movement shows that the scenario of oversupply will be a history sooner than later.
+With the market becoming more organised, the market movement shows that the scenario of oversupply will be a history sooner than later.
 This will present opportunity to investors who were waiting to sell their properties at a premium price.
 The prime condition though is that these properties need to be ready-to-move-in.

 If you meet this condition, there are all the possibilities that you generate impressive capital gains with superior return on investment (ROI) on your property.
 While you may find yourself in a much better position to negotiate a better deal as a seller, the below-mentioned tips will help you better the value proposition and execute the transaction smoothly: